 One question to ask is, “Who do I need to become in order to achieve the goal I am pursuing?”
 As the saying goes, “Success is a journey, not a destination” therefore, we have to develop more of ourselves in order to achieve the success we want.

 - How much commitment are you showing?
 When you start something, how committed are you to getting it done or seeing it all the way through?
 Our commitment will be tested when things don’t go as planned, which will almost always happen when we’re pursuing big goals.
-If we are truly committed, we will find a way to get through it.
-If we are not truly committed, then we will look for reasons why we aren’t achieving what we want.
+If we’re truly committed, we’ll find a way to get through it.
+If we’re not truly committed, we’ll look for reasons why we aren’t achieving what we want.